Repairing lawn grass with SF60 Biochar Super Compost

 We moved house eight weeks ago.
 Yours truly, keen to keep the lawn neat and tidy, decided to hand-pull weeds from the lawn.
 A week into the task, I spotted the last tenants had left a spray bottle of weed killer in the shed.
 I thought I had scanned the label for the obvious "kills all", "not for grass" notices.Clearly not!
 (The warning was on back in small font text).

 Within a few days I had numerous brown 100% dead lawn patches.
 I know - organic gardening, do not use - serves me right.
 My defence is I don't like tipping chemicals down drain, so I thought may as well use it up on the lawn then it's out of the way.

 Middle of summer, very hot and dry.
 Re-seeding with grass would have to wait until Autumn.
-I wondered; if I added some SF60 super compost would it help regenerate the brown patches faster and save the need to re-seed in Autumn?
+I wondered; if I added some SF60 Biochar Super Compost would it help regenerate the brown patches faster and save the need to re-seed in Autumn?